Experience the harvest by spending a few hours picking grapes with other visitors and the winegrower's family.

-Programme of the day: coffee will be waiting for you at the winery before we take you to the vineyard.
+Programme of the day: coffee and croissants will be waiting for you at the winery before we take you to the vineyard.

 There, you will discover how the grapes are harvested by machine.